FlowFuse/flowfuse/docs/install/configuration.md

 ## Telemetry configuration

 By default, the platform will send anonymous usage information back to us at FlowForge Inc.
-This can be disabled via the Admin Settings in the UI, or turned off in the configuration file.
+This can be disabled via the Admin Settings in the UI, or turned off in the configuration file with the `telemetry.enabled` option.

-Additionally, you can configure your own instance of FlowForge to report back to you on how users are using FlowForge.
-FlowForge is designed to work with [Plausible](https://plausible.io/).
-You can setup your own account, and pass the relevant domain to the `yml` in the telemetry configuration
+Additionally, you can configure your own instance of FlowForge to report back to you on how users are using your instance of FlowForge.
+FlowForge is designed to work two providers:

+- [PostHog](https://posthog.com/) _(recommended)_: You will require your own API key to pass into the `yml`, which will begin the logging of user interactions.
+- [Plausible](https://plausible.io/): You can setup your own account, and pass the relevant domain to the `yml` in the telemetry configuration

 For more information about this feature, see [here](/docs/admin/telemetry.md)

 Option        | Description
 --------------|------------
 `telemetry.enabled` | Enables the anonymous usage telemetry of the platform.
+Default: `true` `telemetry.frontend.posthog.apikey` | The API key provided to you from your own PostHog account.
+Default: `null` `telemetry.frontend.posthog.capture_pageview` | FlowForge is designed as to provide custom posthog `$pageview` events that provide more detail on navigation than the default, and suit a single page application better.
+As such, we recommend setting this to false in order to prevent duplicate `pageleave`/`pageview` events firing.
+Default: `true`
-Default: `true` `telemetry.frontend.plausible.domain` | The `data-domain` of your site (see [Plausible docs](https://plausible.io/docs/plausible-script)).
+`telemetry.frontend.plausible.domain` | _(Plausible not supported beyond 0.9)_ The `data-domain` of your site (see [Plausible docs](https://plausible.io/docs/plausible-script)).
 Default: `null`
-`telemetry.frontend.plausible.extension` | By default, Plausible only detects events running in a production environment, it is possible to enhance measurements with [script extensions](https://plausible.io/docs/script-extensions).
+`telemetry.frontend.plausible.extension` | _(Plausible not supported beyond 0.9)_  By default, Plausible only detects events running in a production environment, it is possible to enhance measurements with [script extensions](https://plausible.io/docs/script-extensions).
 You can, for example, detect localhost events using `local`.
 Default: `null`

 ## MQTT Broker configuration